phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_sync.rst

    The following is a sample view, in which:

-   -  ``LE.QCLINUX.1.0.r1`` contains the Yocto workspace.
+   -  ``LE.QCLINUX.1.0.r1`` has the Yocto workspace.
-   -  Remaining directories can be ignored as all the necessary sources and binaries are encoded in the Yocto layer recipes synced under ``LE.QCLINUX.1.0.r1/layers``.
+   -  Ignore the remaining directories as all the necessary sources and binaries are encoded in the Yocto layer recipes synced under ``LE.QCLINUX.1.0.r1/layers``.
       |YoctoLEQCLinux|